Microsoft Excel: Excel MOD function error

 Excel has issues with modulo operations.
 In the case of excessively large results, Excel will return the error warning #NUM! instead of an answer.

-Fictional leap day in the year 1900
+Fictional leap day in 1900

 Excel includes February 29, 1900, incorrectly treating 1900 as a leap year, even though e.g. 2100 is correctly treated as a non-leap year.
-The bug originated from Lotus 1-2-3 (deliberately implemented to save computer memory), and was also purposely implemented in Excel, for the purpose of bug compatibility.
+Thus, a formula counting dates between (for example) February 1, 1900 and March 1, 1900 will return an incorrect result.
+The bug originated from Lotus 1-2-3, where it was deliberately implemented to save computer memory, and was also intentionally implemented in Excel for the purpose of bug compatibility.
 This legacy has later been carried over into Office Open XML file format.

-Thus a (not necessarily whole) number greater than or equal to 61 interpreted as a date and time are the (real) number of days after December 30, 1899, 0:00, a non-negative number less than 60 is the number of days after December 31, 1899, 0:00, and numbers with whole part 60 represent the fictional day.

 Date range

 Excel supports dates with years in the range 1900–9999, except that December 31, 1899, can be entered as 0 and is displayed as 0-jan-1900.

 Converting a fraction of a day into hours, minutes and days by treating it as a moment on the day January 1, 1900, does not work for a negative fraction.